Suffyan-T/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+	Adaptive adapts to a set number of screen sizes while fully responsive adapts to any screen size.

 2. Describe what it means to be mobile first vs desktop first.

+	Mobile first means you first design for mobile then set m(min-width) Media queries to scale up.
+Desktop 	first means you design for the desktop the then use (max-width) queries to scale down.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+	It defines the base for rem units in the browser to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+	Adding the power of programing(Javascript) to a style sheet.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+	So far i like pre=processing quite a bit nothing is really troubling.
+My three favourite concepts are nesting, variables, and mixins.
+They make styling modular and flexable.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.